fikayo-sanni/ductape-docs/docs/intro.md

 - **Write Once, Run Anywhere:** Define your backend logic once and reuse it across development, staging, and production.
 - **Swap Providers Easily:** Change databases, APIs, or message brokers without rewriting your business logic.
 - **Centralize Configuration:** Manage credentials, endpoints, and environment-specific details in one place.
-- **Debug and Monitor Consistently:** Use unified logs and monitoring for all your backend workflows.
+- **Debug and Monitor Consistently:** Use unified logs and monitoring for all your backend features.

 ## How Does Ductape Work?

 Ductape organizes your backend into modular building blocks:

 - **Apps:** These are collections of APIs from a provider.
 They can be third-party services or your internal APIs.
 Ductape turns these endpoints into callable functions.
 - **Products:** These are containers for your integrations.
-Each Product connects to one or more Apps and includes all the backend components needed to run workflows.
+Each Product connects to one or more Apps and includes all the backend components needed to run features.
 - **Environments:** Contexts like development, staging, or production.
 - **Actions:** Tasks performed by apps (e.g., send an email, run a query).
 - **Resources:** Databases, message brokers, storage, notifications, and more.